 The location of your kidneys

-Most people have two kidneys, although it is possible to live a normal life with one.
+Most people have two kidneys, but it is possible to live a traditional life with only one.
 The buds are shaped like beans and are about the size of a fist.
 To determine where the kidneys are, do the following: Place your hands on your hips and slide them up until you feel your ribs with your fingers.
 The kidneys are located behind the thumbs.
 You cannot feel them, but they are there, well hidden inside the body.

 How Your Kidney Works

-Depending on your weight, 4-6 liters of blood circulates in your body.
+4-6 liters of blood flowing in your body, depending on your weight.
 Blood is transported to and through the kidneys by the renal arteries.
 Every day, about 1,500 liters of blood pass through the kidneys and are cleaned thanks to about one million microscopic filters.
 These filters are called nephrons, and they are so small that it takes a microscope to see them.
 Most kidney diseases are caused by damage to the nephrons.
 When they lose their filtering properties, dangerous levels of fluids and waste products can develop in the body.

 The blood needs to be cleansed